 - Stable and supported Linux OS: Ubuntu is a predictable, stable, and secure platform with commercial services and solutions provided by Canonical.

 - Performance and versatility: Ubuntu is certified by leading hardware OEMs, and with comprehensive deployment tools, finservs can get the most from their infrastructure deployments.

-Now openSUSE Leap is based on the source code of SUSE Linux Enterprise, and it shares the same binaries.
-So there is no difference between the free-to-use community distribution and SLE with its latest stable release.
+So, regarding server needs, the preferred option is Leap which is considerably more stable.
+Furthermore, it is based on the source code of SUSE Linux Enterprise and shares the same binaries.
+In other words, there is no difference between free-to-use community distribution and SUSE Linux Enterprise (SLE).